strauss/hornet-queen/README.md

 For short sets the same reasoning is true.
 For char sets it is even more true because most common chars are in the lower range of possible values.
 For integer sets it highly depends on the expected number range.

+Depending on the operation, the `BitSet` based sets perform faster.
+The iterator performs slower because it is required to also iterate over the numbers that are not part of the set.
+This is actually the only disadvantage of `BitSet`s.
+Execute [`SetPerformanceComparison.kt`](src/test/kotlin/de/dreamcube/hornet_queen/set/set_performance_comparison.kt) to see for yourself.

 #### Hash table based